postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 ## Installing Postman on Mac

-[Download](https://www.getpostman.com/downloads/) and unzip the app.
+[Download](https://www.getpostman.com/downloads/) and unzip the app _using the built-in Archive Utility app_.
 Double-click __Postman__.
 When prompted, move the file to your __Applications__ folder—this will ensure that future updates can be installed correctly.

 > The minimum OS version supported is macOS 10.9.
+>
+> You may encounter a "Library not loaded" error if you attempt to unzip and install Postman using a third-party app—using the default Archive Utility for Mac should resolve this.

 ## Installing Postman on Windows